 During their internship, students will be exposed to a broad range of theoretical orientations, treatment settings, and interventions relevant to child, adolescent, and family treatment.
 While breadth of training is emphasized, the program is flexible enough to allow interns to pursue their particular interests within the department.

-The internship program in clinical psychology in the Department of Child and Adolescent Psychiatry at Lurie Children's has a strong commitment to training students as scientist/practitioners.
+The internship program in clinical psychology in the Pritzker Department of Psychiatry and Behavioral Health at Lurie Children's has a strong commitment to training students as scientist/practitioners.
 This is an ideal setting in which to teach students how to integrate research and clinical practice.
 In addition to allowing access to a number of populations (e.g., medically ill children) who are otherwise difficult to study, this setting provides students with a unique opportunity to study the effectiveness of a variety of treatment approaches with children and families.